hubaozi2015/TowerDefense/README.md

+# Tower Defense V 2.2
+Added  increate tower price and tower limit so it is not as easy and implements "Sacrafices must be made" theme.

 # Tower Defense V 2.1
 Fixed issue that allowed spamming powerup(ice) and made balloons/balls have more hp, making the game harder overall.